grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: Count(list, expr)

    count the number of occurrences of an expression

-   :param list: the list to examine
-   :param expr: expression to look for in ``list``

    This command counts the number of times that the expression ``expr`` occurs in ``list`` and returns this number.